Bachelor of science

 Fashion merchandising and design majors may elect to complete an internship as part of their program.
 Internships provide students with supervised, management-level training experience with leading industry firms during late-junior or senior year.
 Internships may be completed in fall, spring or summer semester/sessions, and must be approved by major faculty prior to enrollment.
 FCS 2020 Field Experience is a prerequisite, and must be satisfactorily completed prior to enrolling in FCS 4290.
 A minimum of three credits (300 hours) is required, with a maximum of six credits (600 hours).
 In addition to completion of required work hours, enrolled students complete reflective assignments and periodic employer evaluations during the semester of enrollment.

-To plan a field experience or internship, fashion merchandising and design majors should contact Dr. Barbara Frazier.
+To plan a field experience or internship, fashion merchandising and design majors should contact Kelly Weathers

-For information on planning your studies at Fashion Institute of Technology, please contact Dr. Barbara Frazier.
+For information on planning your studies at Fashion Institute of Technology, please contact Kelly Weathers.

 Merchandising Opportunities and Design Association (MODA)